Water Quality & Treatment

 To view the Water Supply Financial Plan, click on Region of Waterloo Water Services Water Supply Financial Plan.

-For more information about the Quality Management system, contact the QMS Coordinator at 519-575-4757, ext.
-3160 or by email firstname.lastname@example.org.
+For more information about the Quality Management system, please contact the Call Centre at 519-575-4400 or by email firstname.lastname@example.org.

 Annual Quality Reports